Dragon745/Quick-Admin-Notes-Widget/admin-notes-widget-by-website14/readme.txt

 == Description ==

-Quick Admin Notes Widget is a lightweight and user-friendly plugin that adds a sticky notes widget to your WordPress dashboard.
+Admin Notes Widget By Website14 is a lightweight and user-friendly plugin that adds a sticky notes widget to your WordPress dashboard.
 Perfect for administrators who need to keep track of important reminders, to-do lists, or quick notes without leaving the admin area.

 = Features =